3UR/Simpsons-Hit-Run/README.md

 ### Known Bugs
 - Memory Corruption
-- Assets (Need a good wqay to include them)
+- Assets (Need a good way to include them)

 ## Contributing
-If you would like to contribute to this project please create a fork and then open a pull request.
+If you would like to contribute to this project please [create a fork](https://github.com/3UR/Simpsons-Hit-Run/fork) and then [open a pull request](https://github.com/3UR/Simpsons-Hit-Run/pulls).

 ## Installation